- About Us

 In 2017 he defended in a significant Cross Rail corruption and fraud trial.
-He represented one of the defendants involved in a multi million pound corruption involving a rail infrastructure company engaged in bribing individuals engaged in the award of rail contracts.
+He represented one of the defendants involved in this multi million pound corruption case involving a rail infrastructure company engaged in bribing individuals engaged in the award of rail contracts.
 Click here for news item.

 In 2015 he successfully represented Birmingham City Council in a prosecution involving a loan shark who appealed against a confiscation order made against him for £177,000.00 (R v Chapman (Stephen Roy) 2015 [EWCA] 694).

 He led for the defence in the two major cases of local and general electoral fraud (Slough and Bradford) (Regina v Khan 2011 EWCA 2240).

 He litigated a case of conspiracy to defraud by a significant bank.

 He also has an interest in cybercrime including the “Darknet“, intellectual property, passing off and copyright.